jaynj908/vfile-formatter/README.md

 # My video file names were too long and would not play in order on a playlist.
 # Script will run on Windows and should run on Linux.
 I believe I may need to fix the user input if trying to edit files from
 # a Linux PC to a remote share (server).
 # Another issue is people using commas in filenames.
+Right now editing the omitWordsList works